TheStig294/among-us-randomat-2.0/README.md

+_This mod adds a single randomat event to TTT, which turns the round into a game of Among Us!_\
+_Most of the usual options from Among Us are below, plus a few more!_
 # Randomat Options
 _Words in italics_ are console commands.
 Press ` or ~ in a game of TTT to open the console and type in console commands (plus a space and a number) to change this mod’s settings. \
 \